Haka is in our DNA, says All Blacks coach

 "The crowd enjoy it, don’t they?
 It is a special occasion.
 Some clap, some put a plane over the top.
 Whatever it is, there is a lot of meaning behind it and it’s got to be meaningful and respectful."

+"I really enjoy it, I enjoyed watching it, I love the history of it and I’ve been lucky enough to face it a few times," said the hooker.

+"I’ve got a pretty good understanding of what New Zealand and Maori culture is.
+I have friends from the Pacific Islands who have explained to me what it’s all about, that it’s a challenge that you lay down.
+It’s a brilliant part of the game and a great spectacle."

-Twickenham crowds traditionally try to drown out the haka's war cries with a rendition of their "Swing Low" anthem.
+Twickenham crowds traditionally try to drown out the haka's war cries with a rendition of their "Swing Low" anthem and George predicted the latest exchange would only add to a "brilliant atmosphere" on Saturday.

+"I guess he (Marler) has sort of prodded the bear a little bit," he said, adding when asked if England had anything up their sleeves this time: "We'll have a little chat about it, but yeah, there might be something."